 Find The Root Of The Problem

 The first step you should take in addressing your dog’s aggression is to try to get to the root of the problem.
 What is causing your pup to act with hostility?
 Examining your dog’s life for any potential triggers can help you solve the problem and even prevent future aggression.
 It is rare for a dog to experience a severe behavioral change without a trigger.

 If your dog is ever experiencing sudden aggression, we always suggest speaking with your veterinarian.
 The only way to rule out an underlying cause is by seeing a professional and discussing your dog’s history with a vet that knows them.
 If your dog’s behavioral change is due to an undiagnosed condition, you may never resolve the issue on your own.

 Canine aggression should always be taken seriously.
 Even the sweetest of dogs can accidentally harm us.
 You’ll need to seek professional training in situations involving aggressive behavior.
 Professional dog trainers are also skilled in identifying potential triggers in your home.
 This will help make it easier to get to the root of the behavior.

 You could also try an online dog trainer like Doggy Dan for an affordable solution that fits your schedule.

 Avoid Potential Triggers

 Sudden aggression in dogs has been linked to many potential factors.
-After reading this article, you’ve likely been able to identify at least one reason why aggression may have become a newly developed problem.
+After reading this article, you’ve likely identified at least one reason why aggression may have become a newly developed problem.

-If your pup suddenly became aggressive, the first thing to do is to consult your veterinarian.
+If your pup suddenly becomes aggressive, the first thing to do is to consult your veterinarian.
 You’ll want to make sure it’s not health-related.
 From there, you’ll want to work through the steps above with a canine behavioral specialist.
-It’s critical to address the behavior and work with your dog to correct it do it doesn’t continue.
+It’s critical to address the behavior and work with your dog to correct it, so it doesn’t continue.